flu-crew/octoFLU/README.md

 Edit the paths in `pipeline.sh`.
 You will need to have an installation of NCBI Blast, [smof](https://github.com/incertae-sedis/smof), mafft, FastTree and the included `nn_classifier.R` script.

 ```
-# Connect your reference here
+# Connect your reference dataset here
 REFERENCE=sample_data/reference.fa

 # Connect your programs here, can use full path names